A high school senior navigates messy boys, messier relationships, and the struggle of never quite living up to her Taiwanese mother’s expectations.

-June Chu is the “just good enough” girl.
-Good enough to line the shelves with a slew of third-place trophies and steal secret kisses from her AP Bio partner, Rhys.
-But not good enough to meet literally any of her Taiwanese mother’s unrelenting expectations or to get Rhys to commit to anything beyond a well-timed joke.
+June Chu has always been the “just good enough” girl.
+Good enough to line the shelves with third-place trophies and steal secret kisses from her AP Bio partner, Rhys.
+But not good enough to meet her mother’s unrelenting expectations, or get Rhys to commit.

 ★ “The panoply of supporting characters in this story that explores sexuality, gender roles, and relationships is finely drawn, and June is a winning protagonist with a lively, appealing voice that renders the repartee between her and her flinty, anxious mother simultaneously infuriating, hilarious, and poignant.
 A fresh tale about a teen’s struggles to define herself.”—Kirkus Reviews, Starred Review